 Costing and Scheduling, Phasing and Reviews, Integration and Testing

 Next Generation, Useful alternatives for conventional missions?

 This is a small (30-40) and interactive workshop in which all participate (in small groups and the larger group).
 The program, though still focusing on hands-on interactions for design challenges (concepts and solutions) for topics of interest, will include a small number of short formal presentations of potential deep space cubesat concepts, technology, engineering, or programmatic solutions relevant to the design challenges.
-Those wishing to present should submit an abstract to the technical program chair (firstname.lastname@example.org), using the abstract form which you can download here by February 20.
+Those wishing to present should submit an abstract using the abstract form found here by February 20.
 Abstracts should be no more than 300 words and include answers to the questions asked on the form.
 We welcome suggestions for design challenges and willingness to lead challenges.
-Please email these intentions to the technical program chair (email@example.com).
+Please email these intentions to the technical program chair (firstname.lastname@example.org).
 We will focus on several areas of interest with emphasis indicated by attendees, with final program developed based on abstracts.

-You will need to register by submitting the 8th LCW registration form which is attached here, filling it out and emailing it to the technical program chair for the LunarCubes Workshop (firstname.lastname@example.org).
+You will need to register by submitting the 8th LCW registration form found here.
+If you have any questions, please email the technical program chair for the LunarCubes Workshop (email@example.com).
 For those who use the NASA travel forecasting system (including JPL), use the 8th Annual Lunarcubes Workshop NCTS number for our workshop.
 NASA folks considering attending any conferences or workshops must make that request 90 days in advance: that is by January for the LunarCubes Workshop.
 Our registration deadline is February 20, although we will take 'late' requests as long as space allows.

 You can use the Cubesat Developers Workshop website to search for lodging, and understand logistics, including parking.

 Click here for instructions on how to pay for parking.